-Follow me on a trip to Walmart as I prepare for Missouri’s Spring Turkey Season.
+Follow me on a trip to Walmart as I prepare for Missouri’s fall turkey season.
 For the sake of hypotheticals, let’s say this is my first time turkey hunting, and with my hunter’s education training behind me, I am eager to test my new mettle.

 I zig-zag my way to the sporting goods section, buy a $17 resident permit, a $600 12-gauge shotgun and a $30 box of non-toxic turkey loads.
 Total: $647, before sales tax.
 I pay and head to the woods.